davidpet/snippets/cpp/Strings and Printing/009 - Regular Expressions - explanation.md

 5. The `std::smatch` object is used to store the results of a search or match operation.
 It can be iterated over to access all the matches.

 6. The regular expression pattern "\\d+" matches one or more digits.
 The backslashes are escaped with additional backslashes because they are special characters in C++ strings.

+NOTE: C++ does not support named capture groups!